MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 In the **Tax area priority** field, prioritize how to select a tax area code for addresses on orders.
 The Shopify order you import contains information about taxes.
 Taxes are recalculated when you create sales documents, so it's important that the VAT or tax settings are correct in [!INCLUDE[prod_short](../includes/prod_short.md)].
 To learn more about taxes, go to [Set Up Taxes for the Shopify Connection](setup-taxes.md).

-Specify how you'll process returns and refunds:
+Specify how you process returns and refunds:

 * **Blank** specifies that you don't import and process returns and refunds.
-* **Import only** specifies that you import information, but you'll manually create the corresponding credit memo.
+* **Import only** specifies that you import information, but you manually create the corresponding credit memo.
 * **Auto create credit memo** specifies that you import information and [!INCLUDE[prod_short](../includes/prod_short.md)] automatically creates the credit memos.
 This option requires that you turn on the **Auto Create Sales Order** toggle.

 Specify a location for returns, and G/L accounts for refunds for goods and other refunds.